MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 * Build XGBoost models for 134 different datasets, do feature engineering, parameters tuning and cross-validation to increase the model accuracy by 30%.
 * Implement an optimized SMOTE algorithm which helps solve the imbalance data distribution problem without marginalization.
 * Use Shapely Additive Explanation to interpret the 134 models, identify the relation behind and identify the inefficient air-conditioners between rooms.
+* *Remark: The paper will be submitted to Applied Energy, 2021 Soon*

 ## 4. **Web-Porting and Optimization of an outdated Terrain Toolkit**
 ### *(Supervisor: [Prof. Raymond Chi-Wing Wong](https://www.cse.ust.hk/~raywong/), HKUST, Jun.
 2019 - Dec.
 2019)*